jaxxa/ED-NanoShield/README.md

-# ED-NanoShield
+# ED-QuantumShield
-This is the Readme for the Mod, ED-NanoShield, for the Game Rimworld.
+This is the Readme for the Mod, ED-QuantumShield, for the Game Rimworld.

 Additional details can be found in About.xml